LyGhT1337/DiscordDarkness/README.md

 ## Installation

-If you wish to use this Theme, download the Discord Electro 2.0.css file and import it to your Discord Themes Folder.
+If you wish to use this Theme, download the DiscordElectro.theme.css file and import it to your Discord Themes Folder.